cyrillkuettel/rover/README.md

 # Configure Autocomplete
-If you develop in a IDE, it's much easier with autocompletion.
+If you develop in a IDE, it's much easier with auto completion.
 Create a virtual environment.
 This will create a python interpreter for your local development environment.

 ```bash